Automate access, reduce risk, and stay audit-ready

 Some NHIs not only lack direct ownership, there have often orphaned credentials that remain active well beyond the end of life of any related workload.
 No individual or team assumes accountability for reviewing and decommissioning orphaned credentials.
 In the absence of individuals managing access review, access is rarely monitored, increasing risk and complicating compliance efforts.

-Typically, access reviews are centred around human users, while machine identities do not receive the same examination.
-And, even if we account for NHIs within the review, they don't have the appropriate context for the review, and reviewers end up approving permissions without the ability to properly understand the associated risk.
+Typically, access reviews are centered around human users, while machine identities do not receive the same examination.
+And even if we account for NHIs within the review, they don't have the appropriate context for the review, and reviewers end up approving permissions without the ability to properly understand the associated risk.

 Managing NHIs involves security teams, DevOps teams, cloud teams, and application teams.
 Security teams are concerned with controls, engineering teams want speed, and IAM teams want standardized processes and procedures.
 If these teams operate without coordination, the additions of permissions stack up on NHIs, creating possible exposure in the permission issuance process.